 5 Things To Do In Granada, Spain (4 are free!)

-Honestly, this list could be really long because there are seriously so many things to do in Granada, Spain that we didn’t get bored staying there for a whole month!
+Honestly, this list could be really long because there are seriously so many things to do in Granada, Spain.
+We certainly didn’t get bored, despite the fact that we were there for a month.

-#5 – Mirador de San Nicholas – Visit the mirador here and you’ll get a fabulous view of Granada and the Alhambra.
-Especially awesome is a nighttime visit so you can see the Alhambra all lit up!
+#5 – Mirador de San Nicholas – Visit the Mirador de San Nicholas and you’ll get a fabulous view of Granada and the Alhambra.
+A nighttime visit is especially cool because you can see the Alhambra all lit up!

 #3 – Sierra Nevada National Park – The Sierra Nevada National Park is the largest national park in Spain.
 The park is about 320 square miles and has one of Europe’s tallest mountains, called Mulhacen.
 There’s a ski resort, and along with Mulhacen over 20 mountains to explore in addition to numerous rivers, lakes, forest areas and hiking trails.
 The ski resort is only about 20 miles from Granada and offers a variety of both winter and summer activities.
 If you enjoy scenery, nature and hiking this park is perfect for a day out from Granada.
 It’s easiest to get there if you have a car.
 It’s possible to get there by bus, but can be more complicated and you’ll be at the mercy of the bus schedules.